gakimball/spacedoc/docs/adapters.md

 You can write your own adapter for any documentation generator&mdash;or any data source at all.

 An adapter is a static class that hooks into a documentation generator to fetch, organize, and filter doclets associated with a page.
-This data is passed to the Handlebars template used to render the page's documentation.
+This data is passed to the Pug template used to render the page's documentation.

 ```js
 class Parser {